 21 NCAC 36 .0223 CONTINUING EDUCATION PROGRAMS

-(1) Continuing education in nursing is a planned, organized learning experience taken after completion of a basic nursing program which prepares a nurse to perform advanced skills.
+(1) Continuing education in nursing means a planned, organized learning experience, taken after completion of a basic nursing program, that prepares a nurse to perform advanced skills.
 Types of learning experiences that may be considered continuing education as defined in Subparagraph (a)(3) of this Rule include:

 (A) a non‑degree oriented program;

-(B) a course(s) or component(s) of a course(s) within an academic degree‑oriented program; or
+(B) courses or components of courses in an academic degree‑oriented program; or

-(C) an advanced academic degree‑granting program which prepares the registered nurse for advanced practice as a clinical nurse specialist, nurse anesthetist, nurse midwife or nurse practitioner.
+(C) an advanced academic degree‑granting program that prepares a registered nurse for advanced practice as a clinical nurse specialist, nurse anesthetist, nurse midwife, or nurse practitioner.

-(2) Programs offering an educational experience designed to enhance the practice of nursing are those which include one or more of the following:
+(2) Programs offering an educational experience designed to enhance the practice of nursing mean those that include one or more of the following:

-(3) Programs are considered to teach nurses advanced skills when:
+(3) Programs that teach nurses advanced skills mean those that include:

-(A) the skill taught is not generally included in the basic educational preparation of the nurse; and
+(A) skills not generally included in the basic educational preparation of the nurse; and

-(B) the period of instruction is sufficient to assess or provide necessary knowledge from the physical, biological, behavioral and social sciences, and includes supervised clinical practice to ensure that the nurse is able to practice the skill safely and properly.
+(B) a period of instruction sufficient to assess or provide necessary knowledge from the physical, biological, or behavioral and social sciences and includes supervised clinical practice to ensure that the nurse is able to practice the skill safely and properly.

-(4) Student status may be granted to an individual who does not hold a North Carolina nursing license but who participates in a clinical component of a continuing education programs in North Carolina when:
+(4) Student status means the status granted to an individual who does not hold a North Carolina nursing license but who participates in a clinical component of a continuing education program in North Carolina if:

-(A) the individual possesses a current unencumbered license to practice nursing in a jurisdiction other than North Carolina;
+(A) the individual possesses an active unencumbered license to practice nursing in a jurisdiction other than North Carolina;

 (B) the course offering meets one of the following criteria:

-(i) is part of an academic degree‑granting nursing program which has approval in a jurisdiction other than North Carolina or national accreditation; or
+(i) is part of an academic degree‑granting nursing program that has approval in a jurisdiction other than North Carolina or national accreditation; or

-(ii) is offered through an in‑state academic institution which has Board approval for basic nursing education program(s) or national accreditation for advanced nursing education program(s); or
+(ii) is offered through an in‑state academic institution that has Board approval for basic nursing education programs or national accreditation for advanced nursing education programs; or

 (C) the individual receives supervision by a qualified preceptor or member of the faculty who has a valid license to practice as a registered nurse in North Carolina;

-(D) the course of instruction has a specified period of time not exceeding twelve months;
+(D) the course of instruction has a specified period of time not exceeding 12 months;

 (E) the individual is not employed in nursing practice in North Carolina during participation in the program; and